wuthree00/Python-Programming-MOOC/README.md

 ---

-Exercises are organised into folders according to the course structure (Part 1 to Part 4).
+Exercises are organised into folders according to the course structure (i.e. Part 1 to Part 5).
 This repository is updated continuously as I progress through the course.

 All filenames follow the original exercise numbering on the MOOC website